sjelin/FluidJS/README.md

 	Instead, you must use `greet='Hello, my name is "{{name}}"'`.
 Note that `Hello, my name's "{{name}}"` is impossible to do with this command, because it uses both types of quotes.
-This restriction is needed to make this command detectable using regular expressions.
+This restriction is needed to make this command easily detectable using regular expressions.

 	Because of the above restriction, and because it is generally less efficient than method 1 (including some optimizations behind the scenes),